30-Second Overview

 - Emphasis on aesthetic theory and creative practice

-- Creation Group: Chinese painting, oil painting, ink painting, printmaking, sculpture
+- Creation division: Chinese painting, oil painting, ink painting, printmaking, sculpture

-- Theory Group: Art history, art theory, art criticism
+- Theory division: art history, art theory, art criticism

-- Design Group: Visual communication design, digital media design
+- Design division: visual communication design, digital media design

 - Emphasizes local cultural characteristics

-- Close cooperation with institutions like Kaohsiung Museum of Fine Arts
+- Works closely with institutions such as the Kaohsiung Museum of Fine Arts

 From Traditional Techniques to Contemporary Creation

-- Technique training focused: drawing, watercolor, oil painting, Chinese painting
+- Technical training was central: sketching, watercolor, oil painting, Chinese painting

-- Increased art history and aesthetic theory courses
+- Courses in art history and aesthetic theory increased

 - Cross-media creation